 Addis Ababa University (AAU) is the Principal investigator for the Ethiopia MEPI program which focuses on improving the quality of medical education, improved faculty retention and enhanced research and bioethics capacity.
 AAU works with three other local universities - Hawassa, Haromaya and the Defense College -with sub-partner relationships with four US universities: Johns Hopkins, Emory, Wisconsin and University of California San Diego.
-There was delay in the start of Year 1 activities but there has been excellent progress since then:
+Good progress is being made.